zoho/zoho-iot-sdk-c/README.md

 ```

 ### Configure Build parameters
+Edit `CMakeList.txt` file located on root to update the below build configurations:
 - **Unit Test Support**

-Disable Running test cases by changing RUN_TESTS from 'ON' to 'OFF'
+Enable Running test cases by changing RUN_TESTS option from 'OFF' to 'ON'

 ```
-OPTION(RUN_TESTS "Run unit tests" OFF)
+OPTION(RUN_TESTS "Run unit tests" ON)
 ```

 - **TLS support**

-To enable TLS support, edit `CMakeList.txt` file and update the value of `Enable TLS for Secure connection` to `ON`.
+To enable TLS support, update the value of `Enable TLS for Secure connection` to `ON`.

 ```
 OPTION(Z_ENABLE_TLS "Enable TLS for Secure connection" ON)
 ```

-Configure whether to use Client side certificates or not.
+Configure whether to use TLS Client certificates or not.

-> Default mode will be Server side certificate if you leave this unchanged (OFF)

 ```
 OPTION(Z_USE_CLIENT_CERTS "Use Client side Certs for Secure connection" OFF)
 ```

-Mention the absolute location of your X.509 certificates on the below placeholders
+If TLS mode enabled, update your X.509certificate locations as shown below:

 ```
 SET(CA_CRT "/home/user/mycerts/rootCA.crt")